 What Is Data Linking?

-What Are the Benefits of Data Linking?
+What Are The Benefits Of Data Linking?

 Another advantage of data linkage is increased efficiency.
 By connecting different datasets, researchers can save time and money by not having to collect the same information multiple times.
 Additionally, they can more easily identify patterns and relationships among different variables.

-Finally, linked data enhance research capabilities.
+Finally, linked data enhances research capabilities.
 Researchers can use this information to answer complex questions that cannot be addressed with unlinked data.
 Additionally, they can use it to identify new areas for further study.

-What Are Some Reasons to Link Data?
+What Are Some Reasons To Link Data?